Quickstart guide - Students

 Our libraries

 On the Loughborough campus, the University Library is known as the Pilkington Library.
 There is only one library on campus, and it is the largest open access study space.
-The Library is open to all staff and students at the University and is also home to a café and IT Services PC Clinic.
-The Pilkington Library is open until 2am 7 days a week during term time and 24/7 for January and the whole of the summer term.
-There is also library space on the London campus with generous opening hours (usually 24/7 for most of the year).
+The Library is open to all staff and students at the University and is also home to a café.
+The Pilkington Library is open until 2am 7 days a week during term time and 24/7 for most of January and the whole of the summer term.
+Students studying at Loughborough University London can find the library on the second floor of the campus, and it is open in accordance with the building’s opening hours.

 Joining the library